- Home >>

 Fastening Systems

-- Bolting: Conventional bolting is a frequently used fastener because it’s highly accessible and generally cost effective.
+While stud welding is just one of many fastening systems for multiple applications, there are several ways it outperforms other techniques and provides greater advantages in comparison.
+Some of the most common fastening techniques that stud welding outperforms include:- Bolting: Conventional bolting is a frequently used fastener because it’s highly accessible and generally cost effective.
 In comparison, stud welding installation costs are actually lower and faster.
 Two-sided access is not required to install studs, and they can be installed without a visible head.
 Stud welding is also resistant to leaks and vibration, and does not require through-hole preparations.

 - Boring, drilling, and tapping: Stud welding is a faster process than any boring, drilling, and tapping operations.
 It has a lower install cost, does not require through-hole preparation, and has better resistance to resonance and leakage.
 Most important, stud welding doesn’t leave marks on the reverse side of the installation surface.